 - Condition your body.
 Up the ante and add one cup of whey to your bath for an all-over-the-body skin toner.

 - Make a face mask.
-Combined with soothing raw honey, your skin will be loving you!
+Use whey combined with soothing raw honey for an easy face mask.
+Your skin will be loving you!
 More details here.